COVID-19 Resources: Keeping you safe | Vaccine Information | Visitor Policy and Hours

 Home > Be Healthy > Health Library > Lead Poisoning Screening

-Talk to your child's doctor about whether your child is at risk.
+Talk to your doctor about whether you or your family is at risk for lead poisoning.
 During a routine health exam, the risk for lead exposure can be evaluated by answering questions about family members' living and working conditions.
 The doctor may then decide whether blood lead levels should be measured.

 The U.S. Occupational Health and Safety Administration (OSHA) requires companies to test the blood of employees who work with lead.
 OSHA sets industry standards to protect workers.